 Both e-mailing voted ballots and transmitting them through a Web portal are forms of “Internet voting.”
 And with the proliferation of Internet fax services, we can presume that many voted ballots returned to election officials via fax have in fact been transmitted through the Internet.
 Internet voting thus can mean voting from an Internet browser in one’s personal computer, or by email attachment, or electronic fax, remote kiosk, or other means of remote electronic transmission.
 A voted ballot sent through the Internet is no more verifiable than a polling place ballot cast on a paperless direct-recording electronic voting machine – and in fact is exposed to a far greater number of security threats including cyber-attacks such as modification in transit, denial of service, spoofing, automated vote buying, and viral attacks on voter PCs.

-In all, 32 states allow military and overseas voters to return ballots electronically.
+In all, 31 states and the District of Columbia allow military and overseas voters to return ballots electronically.
 Yet 22 of these states require that voting systems at home use paper ballots or provide voter-verifiable paper records.
-We cannot overstate this fact: the technological reasons that 35 States have moved toward paper ballots or voter-verifiable paper records for all voters at home and 10 more provide them for voters in at least some counties also apply, with even greater urgency, to voted ballots returned to State and local election officials electronically from outside the country.
-Of the 32 States that allow electronic return of voted ballots, only New Jersey requires military and overseas voters to return a paper ballot in addition to sending their ballots to election officials in electronic form.
-This option provides verifiability, if the ballot of record for audits and recounts.
-Currently no State allows the transmission of voted ballots for stateside voters.
+We cannot overstate this fact: the technological reasons that 35 States have moved toward paper ballots or voter-verifiable paper records for all voters at the polls and 10 more provide them for voters in at least some counties also apply, with even greater urgency, to voted ballots returned electronically from outside the country.
 You can view the specific provisions for the electronic submission of voted ballots in each of the States at the right of this page.

 The Military and Overseas Voter Empowerment (MOVE) Act of 2009